Dom-Mitchell/BlackJackCS/README.md

 * All ties, dealer wins
 * If player has > 21, then player busts, and dealer wins

+Dealer's Choices:
+* Dealer should be given option to **hit**, depending on hand total
+* If dealer has < 17, then dealer can hit
+* If dealers cards = 17 - 21, then dealer wins, unless dealer ties
+* All ties, dealer wins
+* If dealer has > 21, then dealer busts, and player wins

 Gameplay:
 * When player stands or bust the dealer will reveal its hand

-Dealer should be given option to hit, depending on hand total o If dealer has < 17 – dealer can hit o If dealer has = 17 - 21 – dealer wins, unless dealer ties.
-All ties, dealer wins o If dealer has > 21 – dealer BUST, and player wins

-Player closer to 21 w/o going over WINS
+* Player closer to 21 without going over wins

-Aces should be considered equal to 11

-Winner should display after each game for either the player or the house
+* Winner should display after each game for either the player or the house

-A REPLAY option should be available at the end of each game with new deck of cards and hands
+* There should be a **replay** option  at the end of each game with a new deck of cards and hands

 E – Examples